Table of Contents

 This land is not strange to the phenomenon of tourism since it became a very popular and exotic destination in the mid-20th century.
 Both anonymous and notorious people, from painters and writers to politicians, have spoken passionately about Morocco.
 Many have even decided to come and live here.
 But, even though the tourism industry is quite mature, there is always this sense of discovery and of feeling welcomed by the locals.
 They possess a spirit of hospitality that is enrooted in who they are, as well as the pride of showing visitors what their country is all about: bustling cities, mind-blowing monuments, quiet hammams, delicious food, treasure-filled souks, traditional music and dance, age-old customs, beautiful art, majestic mountains, mysterious deserts,…

-The 5 best places to visit in morocco are: Marrakech, Fez, Essaouira, Erg Chebbi dunes and Ksar Ait Benhaddou.
+The 7 best places to visit in morocco are: Marrakech, Fez, Essaouira, Erg Chebbi dunes, Rabat, Chefchaouen and Ait Benhaddou.

 Your trip to Morocco, no matter how much time you have available, is sure to bring you a miscellaneous collection of feelings that will linger forever in the deepest of your heart.
 Having a full month to cover (almost) all the regions would be ideal… But we understand that is not always possible.
 So, you do need to create your own itinerary for your visit to Morocco based on priorities.
 The good news is that your custom trip can still make you live multiple contrasting experiences in dazzling different scenarios in only a few days.